 2. On its main subscription series, the CSO will present two world premieres of commissioned works by American composer Gabriela Lena Frank (Nov.
 5-8) and Finnish composer Magnus Lindberg (May 20, 21, 22 and 25, 2021).

 3. The Symphony Center Presents Orchestras Series will showcase three esteemed visiting orchestras: Kirill Petrenko and the Berlin Philharmonic (Nov.
 15), Valery Gergiev and the Mariinsky Orchestra (Feb.
 14) and Yannick Nézet-Séguin and the Chamber Orchestra of Europe (March 13).
+(Please note: As of June 26, the Berlin Philharmonic appearance has been canceled.
+Refunds available at point of purchase.)

 4. On the CSO’s podium next season, four guest conductors will be women.
 Three have led the CSO in the past – Marin Alsop, Simone Young and Xian Zhang – and Jane Glover, the internationally acclaimed British conductor, known to local audiences as music director of Music of the Baroque, makes her CSO debut.